-In terms of total net tax-supported debt, California remains at the top of the list with \$93.4 billion outstanding followed by New York with \$61.0 billion; both states experienced declines in their NTSD due to continued pay down of debt.
-Nebraska remains at the bottom of the list with only \$18.2 million; they too experienced a decline from the prior year.
-Virginia remained twelfth this year with \$11.3 billion outstanding compared to \$10.8 billion outstanding in the prior year.
+In terms of total net tax-supported debt, California remains at the top of the list with \$90.9 billion outstanding followed by New York with \$59.8 billion; both states have continued to experience declines in their NTSD due to continued pay down of debt.
+Nebraska remains at the bottom of the list with only \$15.5 million; they too have continued to experience declines from recent years.
+Virginia added approximately \$600 million of NTSD taking Moody's total to \$11.9 billion compared to \$11.3 billion outstanding in the prior year.
+With Virginia's continued debt additions during a recent period of time when many states have been reducing or holding steady their debt levels, Virginia increased to the eleventh highest NTSD from twelfth the prior year.